DecentraLabsCom/Smart-Contract-Specifications/README.md

 # Smart-Contract-Specifications
-This project includes the specification of a **lab** booking, access and sharing decentralized solution using Solidity smart contracts that includes role-based access control using OpenZeppelin libraries.
+This repository details the specification of a **lab** booking, access and sharing decentralized solution using Solidity smart contracts that includes role-based access control using OpenZeppelin libraries.

 ---